 Medical abortion involves two stages.
 The first is taking a tablet, Mifepristone, that ends the pregnancy.
 The second is a vaginal tablet, Misoprostol, that makes the womb contract causing the loss of the pregnancy similar to a miscarriage.
 In our

-The first stage, taking the Mifepristone tablet, will be offered to you at your initial appointment with us provided that you are sure you wish to proceed and your scan shows a pregnancy of 5 weeks or more.
+The first stage (taking the tablet, Mifepristone, by mouth) will be offered to you at your initial appointment with us provided that you are sure you wish to proceed and your scan shows a pregnancy of 5 weeks or more.
 Alternative dates can also be arranged.

-- You must have an adult to accompany you to Meavy ward and to stay at home with you for 24 hours so they can bring you back to the hospital.
+- You must have an adult to stay at home with you for 24 hours after the Misoprostol tablets.
 This person will be essential in the unusual but serious event that you start bleeding very heavily and need to be admitted to hospital.

 - Many women feel more in control choosing this and it allows them to be in their home environment

 - No need for a general anaesthetic or to be examined by a doctor if the procedure works well

 Bleeding afterwards can last longer than with a surgical procedure.
 The risk of the tablets not working, and the pregnancy continuing or a piece of tissue being left behind is higher with this than with surgical.